 - Alberta Education includes grants received based on projected September 30 enrolment.
 Alberta Education has maintained funding rates at 2015-16 levels.
-Base funding has increased for enrolment growth and is partially offset by a funding reduction due to the loss of the one-time CIF grant and a reclassification of IMR activities from operating to capital. - Fees fees collected for the transportation of students who do not qualify for fee-free transportation, the supervision of students who stay at school for lunch, field trips, and additional programming such as alternative program fees and fees for optional courses. - All revenue from Alberta Education related to transportation and instructional supplies and materials will continue to be fully applied to the cost of these services.
+Base funding has increased for enrolment growth and a reclassification of IMR activities from operating to capital. - Fees fees collected for the transportation of students who do not qualify for fee-free transportation, the supervision of students who stay at school for lunch, field trips, and additional programming such as alternative program fees and fees for optional courses. - All revenue from Alberta Education related to transportation and instructional supplies and materials will continue to be fully applied to the cost of these services.
 There will be no contribution from the global budget to support fee-based programs and services.
-Fee revenue for transportation and noon supervision will fully fund the gap between Alberta Education funding (where available) and direct program costs, including waivers and uncollectable accounts. - For the 2018-19 year, noon supervision fees will increase by up to 3.9 per cent and transportation fees by 4.5 per cent due to increased costs of providing those services and subject to ministerial approval. - Other includes donations received, fundraising at schools, federal government and first nations, investment income and revenues from the rental of facilities. - Other sales and services revenue collected from international students attending CBE schools, instruction fees paid by adult learners, and general sales revenue from cafeteria sales and the provision of services by students like cosmetology and automotive.
+Fee revenue for transportation and noon supervision will fully fund the gap between Alberta Education funding (where available) and direct program costs, including waivers and uncollectable accounts. - For the 2018-19 year, noon supervision fees will increase by up to 3.9 per cent and transportation fees by 4.5 per cent due to increased costs of providing those services and subject to ministerial approval. - Other includes donations received, fundraising at schools, federal government and first nations, investment income and revenues from the rental of facilities.

+Other sales and services - revenue collected from international students attending CBE schools, instruction fees paid by adult learners, and general sales revenue from cafeteria sales and the provision of services by students like cosmetology and automotive.